Environmental history of the United States: Hazards of underground mines

-According to geographer Michael Williams, by 1860, about 153 million acres of forest had been cleared for farms, and another 11 million acres cut down by industrial logging, mining, railroad construction, and urban expansion.
-A fourth of the original forest cover in the eastern states was gone.
-At the same time there was a major change in how Americans viewed forests.
-They were recognized as the foundation of industrialization, agricultural expansion, and material progress.
-Lumber was the nation's largest industry in 1850, and second in 1860 behind textiles.
-As Frederick Starr emphasized in 1865, forests were integral to the four key necessities for prosperity: "cheap bread, cheap houses, cheap fuel, and cheap transportation for passengers and freights."
-Lumbering was a very dangerous trade, with crippling accidents and death a common hazard.
-But it paid well because the lumber was essential for construction and wood was the main fuel for homes, business, steamboats and railroads.
-Intellectuals began examining the complex relationships between forests and soil, climate, farming, railroading and the economy.
-They pondered the overall ecological balance.
-Was the nation's energy at risk as settlement expanded westward into the trans-Mississippi prairies where wood was scarce.
-Given the economic and cultural importance of the forests, some worried commentators, especially George Perkins Marsh and Increase Lapham. began questioning the widespread destruction.
-They saw the forests and backwoods pioneers as symbols of America, and their disappearance was concerning.
-Romantic writers such as Henry David Thoreau and Ralph Waldo Emerson helped Americans appreciate the aesthetic and recreational value of forests, beyond just their economic importance.
-The early conservation movement had its roots in these concerns.

 Western frontier

 The British government attempt to restrict westward expansion with the ineffective Proclamation Line of 1763 was cancelled by the new United States government.
 The first major movement west of the Appalachian Mountains began in Pennsylvania, Virginia and North Carolina as soon as the Revolutionary War was effectively won in 1781.
 Pioneers housed themselves in a rough lean-to or at most a one-room log cabin.
 The main food supply at first came from hunting deer, turkeys, and other abundant small game.

 Clad in typical frontier garb, leather breeches, moccasins, fur cap, and hunting shirt, and girded by a belt from which hung a hunting knife and a shot pouch – all homemade – the pioneer presented a unique appearance.
 In a short time he opened in the woods a patch, or clearing, on which he grew corn, wheat, flax, tobacco and other products, even fruit.
 In a few years the pioneer added hogs, sheep and cattle, and perhaps acquired a horse.
 Homespun clothing replaced the animal skins.
 The more restless pioneers grew dissatisfied with over civilized life, and uprooted themselves again to move 50 or hundred miles (80 or 160 km) further west.

 In 1788, American pioneers to the Northwest Territory established Marietta, Ohio as the first permanent American settlement in the Northwest Territory.